Complete Guide

 Why Music Works for Language Learning

 Have you ever noticed how you can remember song lyrics from 20 years ago but struggle to recall vocabulary you studied last week?
-That's not a coincidence — it's how your brain is wired.
+That is not a coincidence - it is how your brain is wired.

 Music engages your brain differently than spoken language.
 When you listen to a song, multiple brain regions activate simultaneously: